nikalas/userbin/readme.md

 ## Installation

-1. Clone the repository to your home directory
+1. Clone the repository to your home directory as `bin`

 2. Add the following to your `.zshrc`:

 ```bash